 Do core web vitals affect SEO?

-Yes, the core web vitals affect SEO.
+Yes, these factors affect SEO.
 They can give your website more recognition and keep it organized.
 The web vitals also help to improve your website rankings and visibility to provide your audience with the best experience.

-How to improve page experience following core web vitals?
+How can we improve page experience following core web vitals?

 Here are a few of the tips to improve your overall page experience.